rsdoiel/rsdoiel.github.io/blog/2020/04/12/Mostly-Oberon-Modules.md

 ## Modules

-The module is the primary code unit of Oberon language.
-Modules allow you to focus on functional units of code and compose them into larger solutions.
+The module is a primary code unit of Oberon language.
+Modules allow you to focus on functional units of code and can be readily composed into larger solutions.
 A module's name should match the filename you are saving it under.
 A module starts with declaring it's name and ends the declaration with a semicolon the statement separator in Oberon.
 Our simple "Hello World" example shows the basic code shape.